dewey92/purescript-classnames/README.md

 } ^ [Just "container"]) -- "center flex-row container"
 ```

-Note that when you pass a record of booleans, the resulting value will be in alphabetical order as it's using `RowToList` under the hood.
+Note that when you pass a record of booleans, the resulting value will be sorted in alphabetical order as it's using `RowToList` under the hood.

 ## Integration with Other Libraries